Our researchers and master's students & interns

 Runoff quality and quantity (PhD, Adjunct Prof.)

-My research background is in aquatic ecology with the focus on food web interactions in eutrophic lakes subject to various restoration efforts.
+My research background is in aquatic ecology, with the focus on food web interactions in eutrophic lakes subject to various restoration efforts.
 However, rehabilitation is not sustainable as long as external loading is not adequately controlled, which, in turn, is not possible until the degree of various sources of pollution is known.
 The loading of nutrients and other contaminants from urban sources is a topic worth studying, as cities are disproportionately located next to aquatic ecosystems.
-Urbanised ecosystems, characterised by surfaces impervious to water, have low capacity to generate ecosystem services, such as surface water drainage and purification of stormwater.
-Green infrastructure, including vegetated roofs, bioinfiltration basins, wetlands and other bluegreen structures, may have great potential for managing urban runoff, while the performance of such measures in cold northern climate has received very little attention in scientific research.
-There is too little knowledge on how to efficiently improve runoff quality by using constructed ecosystems.
-My aim is to find sustainable, ecological solutions to build green, resilient cities that cause minimal problems downstream.
-Feel free to contact me via email (firstname.lastname@example.org) and see TUHAT research portal and the ORCiD page to find more information about my research and activities.
+Urbanised ecosystems, characterised by surfaces impervious to water, have low capacity to provide ecosystem services, such as surface runoff drainage.
+Green infrastructure, such as vegetated roofs, may have great potential for managing urban runoff, but the performance of such solutions in cold climate has received limited attention in scientific research.
+My aim is to find sustainable, ecological solutions to build resilient cities.
+In addition, I pursue my long-term research on aquatic food webs with the main focus on zooplankton.
+Teaching activities have played a major role in my academic career.
+Feel free to contact me via email (email@example.com) and see TUHAT research portal and the ORCiD page to find more information about my research and activities.
 I am a member also in the Urban Ecosystems research group.

 Plant symbiotic microbes (postdoc)